-Though Shinjuku is known in particular for its many places to go shopping, a walk through the area reveals an amazing array of public artworks.
+Though Shinjuku is known for its many places to go shopping, a walk through the area reveals an amazing array of public artwork.
 Here are a few near Shinjuku Station that we have selected to get you started.

-This is one of the many versions of Love located around the world and created by the pop artist Robert Indiana.
-Inevitably drawing the eye of passers-by, this objet d’art is commonly used in the backdrop of Japanese dramas and other television programs.
+This is one of the many versions of Love located around the world.
+Created by the pop artist Robert Indiana, this statue inevitably draws attention from passers-by.
+This objet d'art is commonly used in the backdrop of Japanese dramas and other television programs.
 It is also a popular location to meet up when going out on a date.

 Location: Next to the Tokyo Metropolitan Assembly North Intersection in front of Shinjuku I-Land Tower [Google Map]

 The Love Statue

 This objet d’art decorates the entrance to Shinjuku I-Land Tower.
 Created by Robert Indiana who began work in 1995, this art piece makes this a popular spot that often shows up in TV dramas.
 The sense…